Kibwezi

 The Quality of Life Rankings for Kenya reflect how livable a city in Kenya is.
 It considers factors like purchasing power, pollution, housing affordability, cost of living, safety, healthcare, commute times, and climate.
 A higher index score means a better quality of life.

-Best to WorstUpdated: Dec, 2024
+Best to WorstUpdated: Oct, 2025

 Weather in Kibwezi

 Kibwezi, Kenya experiences a semi-arid climate characterized by hot temperatures throughout the year and two distinct rainy seasons.
-The city receives an average annual precipitation of approximately 20 inches (500 mm), with April being the wettest month, averaging around 4 inches (100 mm) of rainfall.
+The city receives an average annual precipitation of approximately 20 inches (500 mm), with April being the wettest month, averaging about 4 inches (100 mm) of rainfall.

 Seasonal Breakdown

-• Spring (March to May) - Temperatures during this period range from an average high of 86°F (30°C) in March to 88°F (31°C) in May.
-This is one of the rainy seasons, with April receiving the most precipitation, averaging around 4 inches (100 mm).
+• Spring (March to May)Temperatures remain high, with average highs ranging from 86°F (30°C) in March to 88°F (31°C) in May.
+This period marks the long rainy season, with April receiving the most precipitation, averaging around 4 inches (100 mm).

 Notable Weather Events

-• Occasional droughts during prolonged dry spells.
+• Occasional droughts during the dry seasons.

 • Flash floods during the peak of the rainy seasons.